Pagan Min (Far Cry): Far Cry 4

 Pagan Min first appears during the opening minutes of Far Cry 4, when he arrives via helicopter to greet protagonist Ajay Ghale following the latter's arrival in Kyrat via bus.
-Finding that his men have detained and shot up the bus, Min confronts the commander who ordered the attack, and brutally murders him with a ball-point pen.
-He then turns on a smile in almost an instant for a selfie opportunity with Ajay, whom he calls his "guest of honor" and brings back to his palace for a meal of crab rangoon.
-During dinner, Min reveals that he had heard news of Ajay's arrival and ordered his soldiers to stop the bus so that he could meet him in person, but did not expect for Ajay to be detained and harassed.
+Finding that his men have detained and shot up the bus, Min confronts the commander who ordered the attack, and brutally murders him with a ballpoint pen.
+He then turns on a smile in almost an instant for a selfie opportunity with Ajay, whom he calls his "guest of honor" and brings him to the stronghold of his general Paul "De Pleur" Harmon for a meal of crab rangoon.
+During dinner, Min reveals that he had heard the news of Ajay's arrival and ordered his soldiers to stop the bus so that he could meet him in person, but did not expect Ajay to be detained and harassed.
 Min then enthusiastically talks about Ajay's deceased mother, Ishwari, whom Min had personally known and whose ashes are carried by Ajay in an urn.
 After torturing a detained rebel who is also present at the table, Min abruptly leaves after a subordinate asks for his presence to deal with rebel forces, but not before telling Ajay to wait at the table until he returns.
 If the player obeys Min's instructions to wait at the dinner table until he returns, the game will end with Ajay enjoying a peaceful meal with Min.
-Otherwise, Ajay escapes from the palace and gets involved with the Golden Path, an armed Kyrati rebel movement which opposes Min's rule.
+Otherwise, Ajay escapes from the palace and gets involved with the Golden Path, an armed Kyrati rebel movement formed by Ajay's father Mohan Ghale that opposes Min's rule.

-Min is depicted as omnipresent throughout the game world of Far Cry 4 without being personally visible: examples include his loudspeaker monologues or effigies crafted in his image found around Kyrat.
-His royal army is led by his second-in-command, Yuma.
-Min's speeches gradually reveal who he is and where he came from, as well as the history of Kyrat and why Ajay is in the country.
-During one mission, Ajay assassinates who he believes to be Min, but the individual later turns out to be a political decoy.
-By the end of the narrative, the player's choices as Ajay determine Kyrat's future, and specifically whether Min lives or dies.